2026 WSP Course

 Course Description:-

 This lecture focuses on the clinical integration of BioXclude®, a bioactive amniotic–chorion barrier membrane, to achieve predictable implant outcomes.
-Participants will understand the biologic benefits, handling characteristics, and step-by-step protocols for using BioXclude in site preservation, ridge augmentation, and peri-implantitis therapy, supported by real clinical cases
+Participants will understand the biologic benefits, handling characteristics, and step-by-step protocols for using BioXclude in site preservation, ridge augmentation, and peri-implantitis therapy, supported by real clinical cases and evidence-based principles.

 Learning Objectives:-